quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.
+(TODO: we may not need this paragraph, as the specification below matches RFC9000 intended behavior when threshold is set to 1.)

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate